-Me: So you wore your hair in lots of different ponytails today and that was maybe a little strange for you because you don’t normally wear your hair like that…but is wearing your hair in lots of different ponytails “crazy?”
-Have you seen other girls wearing their hair like that?
-(Since there are no Black girls in her preschool class, I referred to her cousin, who is Black, and often wears her hair in segmented braids with beads at the end.)
+Me: So you wore your hair in lots of different ponytails today and that was maybe a little strange for you because you don’t normally wear your hair like that…but is wearing your hair in lots of different ponytails really “crazy?”
+Have you seen other girls wearing their hair kind of like that?

-I kept the above line of questioning going for awhile.
-We did a Google Image search of Black girls’ hairstyles and showed her different examples and, at one point, we went through and talked about what we admired about each style.
+I did a Google Image search of Black girls’ hair styles and showed her different examples and, at one point, we went through and talked about what we admired about each style.
+She was particularly fond of a girl who she noticed had hair styled just like Miss Elaina, one of her favorite characters from Daniel Tiger’s Neighborhood.
 She understands that we think all people are valuable and beautiful just as they are, so talking about hair was a natural extension of that.

-Me: I heard a story recently about a little Black girl.
+Me: I heard a story recently about a young Black girl.
 She had hair kind of like this (I showed her a picture from my Google search).
-And some White girls, who looked like you and had hair like you, told her that her hair was ugly and they told her that she couldn’t be friends with them unless she had straight hair.
+And some White girls, who looked like you and had hair like you, told her that her hair was ugly and they told her that she couldn’t be friends with them unless she had straight hair like theirs.
 How do you think that made her feel?

 My daughter: Really sad.

 Me: Yeah, is that a good way to treat anyone?

 My daughter: No, it’s mean!